Non-local quantum field theory from doubly special relativity: Introduction

-\paragraph{Introduction.} A formulation of a quantum gravity (QG) theory, unifying quantum field theory (QFT) and general relativity (GR), was searched over the last decades.
+A formulation of a quantum gravity (QG) theory, unifying quantum field theory (QFT) and general relativity (GR), {has been sought over the last decades}.
 Some of these formulations are loop quantum gravity~\cite{Dupuis:2012yw}, causal set theory~\cite{Wallden:2013kka}, and string theory~\cite{Mukhi:2011zz}.
 The last two theories lead to non-local effects, showing a completely different behavior with respect to the classical notion of spacetime.

-This non-locality was implemented in quantum field theories by including actions with infinite derivatives~\cite{Maggiore:2016gpx}, for both causal set~\cite{Aslanbeigi:2014zva} and string~\cite{Buoninfante:2018mre} theories.
+This non-locality was implemented in quantum field theories by including actions with infinite derivatives~\cite{Efimov:1967pjn,Krasnikov:1987yj,Tomboulis:1997gg}, for both causal set~\cite{Aslanbeigi:2014zva} and string~\cite{Buoninfante:2018mre} theories.
 These non-local theories show some particular and interesting features.
 In contrast to other approaches with more than two (but with a finite number of) derivatives~\cite{Sotiriou:2008rp}, infinite derivative theories~\cite{Buoninfante:2018mre} are ghost free theories~\cite{Ostrogradsky:1850fid}.
 This allows us to apply infinite derivatives to quantum fields without changing the content of fields.
 The infinite derivatives are functions of the d'Alembertian operator so linear Lorentz covariance is preserved.
 These functions of the d'Alembertian depend on the considered theory, being in string theory an exponential~\cite{Biswas:2014tua}, and in causal set theory a non-analytical expression~\cite{Aslanbeigi:2014zva}.
-Another feature of these non-local field theories arises when they are used for describing gravity (the so-called infinite derivative gravity (IDG) theories~\cite{Modesto:2017sdr}) is a non-divergent gravitational potential at the origin~\cite{Buoninfante:2018stt}.
+In some of these theories, ghosts disappear under certain restrictive conditions, such as the introduction of transcendental (i.e. non-polynomial) entire functions of the covariant D'Alembertian operator in the action~\cite{Krasnikov:1987yj,Tomboulis:1997gg}.
+Furthermore, in~\cite{Buoninfante:2018mre} the absence of ghosts is guaranteed by the lack of new dynamical degrees of freedom left in the propagator, apart from the original transverse and traceless graviton.
+Moreover, the notion of causality in nonlocal quantum theories is modified for small scales~\cite{Buoninfante:2018mre,Boos:2018kir}.
+Another feature of these non-local field theories that arises when they are used for describing gravity (the so-called infinite derivative gravity (IDG) theories~\cite{Modesto:2017sdr}) is a non-divergent gravitational potential at the origin~\cite{Boos:2018bxf, Buoninfante:2018stt}.